 Is psilocybin a promising medicine that might deeply change the way that depression and anxiety are treated, or is it a harmful drug that needs to be suppressed in order to protect society?
 Although most of the debates over this issue seem to be happening in research institutions, government agencies, and psychedelic festivals, a few cities have begun to decriminalize psilocybin possession (Kenney) (Weise and della Cava).
 If this movement toward legalization continues, it seems likely that many Americans will start taking positions on the issue.
 Therefore, potentially life-changing psychiatric treatments for millions of people seem to at least partially hinge on gauging public sentiment about psilocybin.
 I propose that examining newspaper coverage might be one window into that public sentiment.

-There does not seem to be a consensus as to why the binding of psilocin to 5-HT2A receptors might be connected to therapeutic or psychedelic effects.
-In fact, there does not seem to be a consensus on the purpose of 5-HT2A receptors in general, with or without interaction with psilocin.
-5-HT2A receptors have been correlated with medical issues ranging from depression (Celada et al.) to mitochondrial biogenesis (Fanibunda et al.).
-Some functional magnetic resonance imaging (fMRI) scans of humans who have ingested psilocybin show decreased activity in areas of the brain associated with the “default mode network” (Carhart-Harris et al. 2014), which is a set of brain regions that tends to be more active when humans are at rest and not performing focused cognitive tasks (Greicius et al.).
-Some researchers speculate that the default mode network regulates many other parts of the brain during normal periods of consciousness and that psilocybin might remove this regulation (Carhart-Harris et al. 2014).
-A 2014 paper in the Journal of the Royal Society Interface found that fMRI scans of psilocybin users correlated with “the emergence of strong, topologically long-range functional connections that are not present in a normal state” (Petri et al.).
+There does not seem to be a consensus as to why psilocybin’s agonism with serotonin receptors might be correlated with psychedelic experiences.
+Some functional magnetic resonance imaging (fMRI) scans of humans who have ingested psilocybin show decreased activity in areas of the brain associated with the “default mode network” (Carhart-Harris et al 2014), which is a set of brain regions that tends to be more active when humans are at relative rest and not performing focused cognitive tasks (Greicius et al).
+Some researchers speculate that the default mode network regulates many areas of the brain and that psilocybin might lessen this regulation (Carhart-Harris et al 2014).
+FMRI scans of psilocybin users have been correlated with “the emergence of strong, topologically long-range functional connections that are not present in a normal state” (Petri et al).

 “Regions where there was significantly decreased CBF [cortical blood flow] after psilocybin versus after placebo are shown in blue… Note, we observed no increases in CBF in any region.”